Mental Health and Counseling Services

 Diversity and Inclusion

 The Department of Mental Health and Counseling Services aims to embrace all aspects of a student’s identity and experience.
 Licensed Mental Health Professionals honor the ways in which ability, gender identity, sexual orientation, race, culture, religion, and/or positionally can influence one’s mental health and well being.
-Awareness of systems of injustice and clinician cultural humility are central to the services provided within PCD.
+Awareness of systems of injustice and clinician cultural humility are central to the services provided within DMHCS.

 Telehealth: Services in the Remote World